Cut LLM cost by 95%, replace ElevenLabs, and 10 top GitHub repos

 02

-Use "Model" to locate the part of the agent architecture workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 11:51, where the video says: “Again, honorable mention heard on X. Uh, this is Gary Tan building a permanent memory for his AI agents.
 Then he gave it away.
 Uh, and he's been adding more and more features to it.
 I think this...”

 03